 - 3 Hilton points per dollar spent on all other purchases

-Plus, you’ll earn a second free-weekend-night award at participating Hilton hotels each calendar year that you spend $60,000+ in eligible purchases on your card.
+Plus, you’ll earn a second free-weekend-night award at participating Hilton hotels each calendar year in which you spend $60,000+ in eligible purchases on your card.
 This can more than make up for the $450 annual fee.
-So this is a good card to keep year after year if you can make the most of the free weekend nights.
+This is a good card to keep year after year if you can make the most of the free weekend nights.

 There are currently 14 Hilton hotel brands (with a couple more coming soon):